 Pastel Ball Pythons (Python regius)

 Heterozygous for Pastel, a codominant trait.
 Pastel Ball Pythons are one of the most attractive morphs and have quickly grown to be one of the most popular morphs available.
 An incomplete dominant mutation, they are used to create an astounding array of beautiful new forms by combining easily with other mutations.
+We produce a variety of color tones of these, ranging from tan (illustrated here as an adult) to lemon yellow (see the hatchling pic).
 Click here to learn more/see adults.

 What do all these numbers and stuff mean?